cs3216/cs3216.github.io/coursework/mobile/index.md

 to share your application with their friends.
-The application should be designed such that while individual users may derive some value using your application, it is in their interest to promote your application (e.g. A reward scheme can be set up to give out benefits for referrals.)
+The application should be designed such that while individual users may derive some value using your application, it is in their interest to promote your application (e.g. a reward scheme can be set up to give out benefits for referrals).

 The number of users with mobile devices have grown rapidly in recent years.
 Given this trend, how would you take advantage of this growth to